PerMalmberg/du-yfs/Manual.md

 * A telemeter named "FloorDetector", pointing downwards
 * Optional data bank named "Settings"
 * Screen (optional, but strongly recommended)
+* In space, you need engines in all directions.

 ### Routes